naev/naev-website/content/downloads.md

 You can use this installer to extract Naev to a portable install location if needed.
    </div>
    <div class="tab-pane fade" id="macos-desc" role="tabpanel" aria-labelledby="macos-tab" markdown=1>
-Download the release zip, and click it to extract Naev.app.
-This can be run directly and includes all data required to play.
+Download the release dmg, and click it to open.
+You can drag Naev to your applications folder.

 If you are running MacOS Catalina or newer you may have to bypass Gatekeeper: See the [Naev FAQ](https://github.com/naev/naev/wiki/FAQ#i-see-a-warning-message-and-cant-run-naev-on-macos) for details.
    </div>